instnt-inc/instnt-android-sdk/README.md

 The function returns an [Instnt object](#instnt-object), that can be used for further processing of the various functionalities.

-See the following sample code implemmenttaion of initializing the transaction.
+Import the following `instntsdk` Interfaces and Classes for implementation.

 ```java
 import org.instnt.accept.instntsdk.enums.CallbackType;